African immigration to Israel: Response in Israel

+The situation underscores the tension between two strong feelings in Israel.
 Israel was founded in the wake of the Holocaust and has provided refuge to Jews fleeing oppression around the world.
 On one hand, many Israelis feel Israel has a special responsibility to assist refugees in such dire conditions.
+On the other hand, many Israelis fear the continued migration of immigrants and refugees would threaten the Jewish majority.

-Israeli reaction to African migrants has been mixed.
-In 2010, Israelis protested the construction of the Holot detention facility built to detain illegal immigrants, stating that its construction goes against Human Rights values.
-At the same time, residents of South Tel Aviv demonstrated against the presence of foreigners living in their communities.
-In 2012, nearly 1,000 Israelis, mostly from neighborhoods in South Tel Aviv staged a protest against illegal immigrants, joined by Member of Knesset Miri Regev, they asked the government for deportation and expulsion of migrants from Africa.
-Regev stated "the Sudanese were a cancer in our body."
-This protest led to destruction of property and businesses owned by Sudanese and Eritrean people as well as violence.
+In 2010, Israelis protested the construction of the Holot detention facility, stating that its construction goes against Human Rights values.
+At the same time, residents of South Tel Aviv demonstrated against the presence of foreigners in their communities.
+In 2012, nearly 1,000 Israelis from neighborhoods in South Tel Aviv staged a protest against illegal immigrants demanding the deportation and expulsion of migrants from Africa, Miri Regev a member of Knesset attended the protest and described the Sudanese as a "cancer" in our body.
+This protest became violent leading to assault and destruction of property and businesses owned by Sudanese and Eritrean people.
 In 2015, an immigrant from Eritrea, Habtom Zarhum, was beaten to death by a mob after being misidentified as the perpetrator in a terrorist attack at the Beersheva bus station.

-Many Israelis have continued to show their support over the years for the community.
 Refugee Seders have been held each year during the Jewish holiday of Passover.
 Support is also demonstrated through the work of non-profit organizations, including Kav LaOved (Worker's Hotline), ARDC, ASSAF.
 In late 2017, early 2018, North American Jewish organizations joined with Israeli NGOs to decry Israel's decision to close Holot and deport asylum seekers.

-Israeli demographer Arnon Soffer claims that from a security perspective, the migrants may serve as informant or as operatives of terrorist organizations.
-Socially, he claims that they are contributing to congestion in the cities and a rise in crime.
-From the demographic perspective, he perceives them as a demographic threat to the Jewish majority.
-According to Sofer, failing to stop the illegal immigration waves at an early stage will only lead to much larger waves in the future.
+Israeli demographer Arnon Soffer warned that the migrants could serve as informants or operatives of terrorist organizations.
+He stated that they were contributing to congestion in the cities and a rise in crime, and constituted a demographic threat.
+He predicted that failing to stop the illegal immigration waves at an early stage would lead to much larger waves in the future.